haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/cli/config-cli-subcommands-index.md

 	catalogsearch_fulltext                   Catalog Search

 ## View indexer status
-Use this command to view the status of all indexers or specific indexers.
-For example, find out if an indexer needs to be reindexed.
+Use this command to view the status of all indexers or specific indexers. 例如， find out if an indexer needs to be reindexed.

 命令参数：